DaveRoppo/Python-For-Cyber-Security/PowerShell/Windows Incident Response/README.md

 # About

 ## Automating Windows Incident Response Playbook
-This PowerShell script is designed to automate early actions taken during the Identification
+This PowerShell script is designed to automate early actions taken during the Detection & Analysis
 						Phase of the
 						Incident Response Lifecycle for Windows systems.
 It facilitates quick and organized data collection for